worshamweb/simple-kubernetes-cluster/README.md

 **Note**: If you've made changes to the configuration (like adding providers), you might need to run `terraform init -upgrade` before destroying to update the dependency lock file.

 **Important**: Remember to run `terraform destroy` when you're done with the prototype to avoid unnecessary charges.

+## Key Components Explained

+### ConfigMaps and Secrets

+**ConfigMaps** are Kubernetes resources used to store non-confidential configuration data in key-value pairs.
+They allow you to:
+- Decouple configuration from container images
+- Store configuration files, command-line arguments, environment variables
+- Update configuration without rebuilding container images

+In this prototype, we use a ConfigMap to store NGINX configuration settings.

+**Secrets** are similar to ConfigMaps but are specifically designed for storing sensitive information like:
+- API keys
+- Passwords
+- TLS certificates
+- OAuth tokens

+In this prototype, we use a Secret to store a demo API key and database password.
+The Secret is mounted as environment variables in the NGINX container.

+### Helm and ArgoCD

+**Helm** is a package manager for Kubernetes that allows you to:
+- Define, install, and upgrade complex Kubernetes applications
+- Use pre-packaged "charts" (bundles of Kubernetes resources)
+- Manage releases and rollbacks
+- Parameterize deployments with values

+In this prototype, we use the Helm provider in Terraform to deploy ArgoCD from its official chart.

+**ArgoCD** is a GitOps continuous delivery tool for Kubernetes that:
+- Automates the deployment of applications from Git repositories
+- Ensures the deployed state matches the desired state in Git
+- Provides a web UI for visualizing application deployments
+- Supports multiple environments and promotion workflows

+In this prototype, ArgoCD is deployed as a basic installation that you can use to explore GitOps principles.

 ## Troubleshooting